hjeti/vue-skeleton/README.md

 ## Polyfill configuration

 All required polyfills are imported in the ```src/polyfill/index.js``` file.
-Vue skeleton has custom list of polyfills and does not use babel-polyfill as it includes a lot of legacy polyfills.
+Vue skeleton uses babel polyfill in combination with the env babel preset so only required polyfills are included.

 By default it includes polyfills for the following features

 * Fetch
-* Promises
 * Array.includes
 * Classlist